Nillkabbo/ai-learning-guide-with-projects/README.md

 # Ultimate AI Engineering Learning Guide

+## Attribution

+**This learning guide is based on the excellent work:**

+**"Introduction to AI Engineering (for software engineers)"**
+**By: Obinna Okechukwu**

+This learning guide system extends the original book with structured learning paths, hands-on projects, and context management tools.
+For complete attribution details, see [ATTRIBUTION.md](ATTRIBUTION.md).

+---

 ## Overview

 This is a comprehensive, structured learning system designed to help you master AI Engineering from the ground up.
 Whether you're a complete beginner or looking to deepen your understanding, this guide provides a systematic, project-based approach to learning.

+**Note**: This guide is a companion resource to the original book.
+The source material comes from Obinna Okechukwu's "Introduction to AI Engineering" repository.

 ## What Makes This Guide Different